gatsby0203/gatsby.icu/content/posts/ops/waline_on_self_host/index.en.md

 {{< /admonition >}}

-Start a MySQL prompt with Waline's MySQL account, and import [waline.sql][waline_sql] to create the Waline datastructure.
+Start a MySQL prompt with Waline's MySQL account, and import [waline.sql][waline_sql] to create the Waline data structure.

 ```mysql
 USE <database_name>